AM-Al-Akib/AAE1001-Group-9/README.md

 Assume the mission and the environment keep changing for each operation.

-1. Only the fuel-consuming area remains and generate it randomly with a fixed area (40x40)
+1. Only the fuel-consuming area remains and generates it randomly with a fixed area (40x40)

 2. Diagonal movement is disabled, change parameter(s) so that the object could travel within one grid size